chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 - Link tables should have a table name suffix of `_lnk`.
 - Tables should have comments that describe the purpose of the table.
 Because AI is so proficient at understanding SQL DDL, we can define both how the table operates and why it exists in the same location.
 Because SQL is self describing, we can query table comments to obtain help documentation with no extra effort.
 - Both table and column comments can contain carriage returns; therefore, you can add human readable markdown and structured json, yaml, and toml data in your comments.
 Note: there is no convention in this bullet yet...
 - Translations are maintained in separate table mirroring the text fields of the table it is translated from.
-For example, the `stk_business_partner` table might have a table named `stk_business_partner_trl` that will have one record per active language.
+For example, the `stk_business_partner` table might have a table named `stk_business_partner_trl` that will have one record per business partner per active language.

 ## Column Conventions